hashicorp/vagrant/website/source/docs/cli/cloud.html.md

 ### Options

-* `--description DESCRIPTION` - A longer description of the box.
+* `--description DESCRIPTION` - A full description of the box.
 Can be formatted with Markdown.
 * `--short-description DESCRIPTION` - A short summary of the box.
 * `--private` - Will make the new box private (Public by default)